magento/architecture/design-documents/declarative-schema-database-compatibility.md

     ORDINAL_POSITION ASC;
 ```

-MySQL returns NULL for COLUMN_DEFAULT and MariaDB returns NULL as a string.
+For `COLUMN_DEFAULT`, PHP PDO connector returns `NULL` for MySQL and `"NULL"` (string) for MariaDB 10.2.7+.

 ## Design

-Introduce new interfaces under Db namespace that allow to allow get information about table schema, refactor implementations of `\Magento\Framework\Setup\Declaration\Schema\Db\DbSchemaReaderInterface` in declarative schema to use interfaces under Db namespace.
+Introduce new interfaces under Db namespace that would allow to get information about table schema, refactor implementations of `\Magento\Framework\Setup\Declaration\Schema\Db\DbSchemaReaderInterface` in declarative schema to use interfaces under Db namespace.

 Revise implementation of these interfaces to see if anything need to be changed here
 1. `\Magento\Framework\Setup\Declaration\Schema\Db\DDLTriggerInterface`